KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleCast by ferferga](https://github.com/ferferga/MMM-GoogleCast)

-1. `package.json` issue: license should be a valid SPDX license expression
-2. No compatible or wrong license field in 'package.json'.
-Without that, we can't use an image.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-5. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GoogleDocs-Notes by No3x](https://github.com/No3x/MMM-GoogleDocs-Notes)